microsoft/tigertoolbox/MaintenancePlan/README.md

   - Changes the model data and log files to autogrow 100MB (generalization better than the default).
   - Removes AUTO_CLOSE and AUTO_SHRINK database options from all databases.
   - Changes whatever page verify setting to CHECKSUM.
+  - Sets proper MaxDOP setting for server in scope.

 - **1_DatabaseMail_Config** (only run if you want to have email based alerts, and Database Mail is not already configured).
   - Just edit the script and enter the proper account information in the configuration variables near the top and run it.
 Replace with the information for your account.